Growing Green Energy Project Phase2

 Planted Aspen at the Skares Trial

-Eadha is now collaborating with EnviroScience to turn the crisis into an opportunity with a vision to develop a new forest based regional economy in the coalfields area.
+Eadha collaborated with EnviroScience to turn the crisis into an opportunity with a vision to develop a new forest based regional economy in the coalfields area.
 Eadha's model for landscaping and reforestation sites within this broader vision.
-A partnership has been formed to initiate a study, to investigate the potential for land restoration and reforestation as part of a regional sustainable regeneration model.
+A partnership was formed to initiate a study, to investigate the potential for land restoration and reforestation as part of a regional sustainable regeneration model.
 Phased development is envisaged whereby multiple pilot projects are implemented in partnership with local communities including both large scale reforestation trials in parallel with feasibility studies to investigate the optimum use of biomass, including industrial and commercial pilots.

 We are presently consulting with a range of stakeholders to develop a consortium of interests.
 We have prepared a Discussion Paper to outline our vision and to attract partners to make it a reality